 Keith Jarrett At The Blue Note: here (Qobuz) and here

 Architectures: unfortunately, hard to find as download.
-You can buy the CD here
+You will occasionally find the CD on Amazon

 Consecration: here (Qobuz)